 Processed meats have been linked to disease.
 And while the actual risk is very small, and the research inconclusive, I don’t think we should ignore that research completely, even though some say we should.
 My own personal choice is to consume processed meats in moderation.

 More “bacon-wrapped” recipes

 Bacon Wrapped Pork Tenderloin

 - Olive oil spray

-- Wrap each tenderloin with 4-5 bacon strips, wrapping each bacon strip crosswise around a section of the pork and securing the end by tucking it underneath.
+- Wrap the tenderloin with the bacon strips, wrapping each bacon strip crosswise around a section of the pork and securing the end by tucking it underneath.
 It will feel a bit loose at this point, but will meld together while roasting.

-- Place the bacon wrapped pork tenderloin in the hot oven and roast for 35-40 minutes, or until an instant-read thermometer registers 145 degrees F (medium), about 40 minutes.
+- Place the bacon wrapped pork tenderloin in the hot oven and roast until an instant-read thermometer registers 145 degrees F (medium), about 40 minutes.
 Loosely cover the pork with foil after the first 15-20 minutes, to prevent the bacon from burning.